Human Supervisor Workload Prediction: Lag Horizon Selection: Discussion

+Predicting future workload will enable teleoperated systems to adjust to the human's available resources (i.e., the human's workload).
+Anticipating the human's internal resources is particularly critical for human-robot interactions with built-in delays, such as robots that may experience communication delays and dropouts.
+Existing workload predictions make predictions over very long prediction horizons (i.e., $>$ 1 hour), or very short predictions (i.e., $<$ 5s) \cite{yu2023towards, wei2023classification} that may be indistinguishable from na\"ive forecasts that use the last known workload estimate.
+Existing research also does not provide guidance on lag horizon selection for workload prediction.
+This paper's workload prediction models predict workload out to four minutes for the major supervisory tasks' workload components, with predictions validated against na\"ive forecasts.
+Minimum and maximum lag horizons are identified for the cognitive, visual, auditory and overall workload for each prediction horizon.

+The last known workload estimate alone (i.e., na\"ive forecasts) was found to be insufficient for predicting the individual changes in workload (e.g., if visual or auditory workload will cause high overall workload).
+The univariate and multivariate workload prediction methods were found to have improved prediction accuracy and prediction horizons with longer lag horizons.
+Minimum lag horizon requirements varied between workload components, indicating optimization may be performed on an individual workload component basis.
+Notably, the cognitive workload broadly required the shortest lag horizons, and visual workload the longest.

+The univariate method made predictions based on the historical trends within a specific workload component.
+Longer lag horizons improved the univariate workload predictions; however, as the prediction horizon increased, these benefits decreased.
+Notably, a maximum lag horizon was not found for the univariate predictions.
+Univariate workload predictions generally required 240s lag horizons to achieve acceptable results for predictions $>$ 60s, suggesting univariate workload predictions have difficulty making long-term workload predictions.
+However, the univariate predictions were able to make predictions longer than existing comparable methods (i.e., $>$ 30s \cite{grimaldi2024deep}), and for additional workload components (i.e., visual, auditory).
+These results suggest univariate workload predictions may be used when practitioners only have access to single workload component's estimates.

+Multivariate predictions used the covariance between the workload components to predict future workload values.
 Prediction horizons up to 120s had significantly improved accuracy with lag horizons up to 120s, after which out-of-date historical information resulted in diminishing returns.
+Increased access to relevant historical information improved prediction accuracy until out-of-date information was included.
 The 240s prediction horizon accuracy only significantly increased with a 240s lag horizon.
+This 240s time length represented a point of particularly strong seasonality, where the model may use both trend and seasonality to make more accurate workload predictions.
 These results suggest two paradigms for lag horizon selection.
-Shorter prediction horizons may have optimal lag horizons set by the workload value autocorrelation length.
-Alternatively, longer prediction horizons rely on points of high seasonality to select lag horizons.
+Shorter prediction horizons may have optimal lag horizons set by the workload component autocorrelation length.
+Alternatively, longer prediction horizons rely on points of high seasonality to select lag horizons and extend prediction horizons.